SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

               -
                 cells:
                   - '8:30 a.m. - 9:45 a.m.'
-                  - Workshops
+                  - 'Workshop session 5'
-                  - TBD
+                  - 'Various - see program'
               -
                 cells:
                   - '10:00 a.m. - 11:15 a.m.'
-                  - 'Identity Forums'
+                  - 'Identity forums'
-                  - TBD
+                  - 'Various - see program'
               -
                 cells:
                   - '11:30 a.m. - 12:00 p.m.'
-                  - 'Closing Remarks'
+                  - 'Closing remarks'
                   - TBD
             full_width: true
       -